pisyntor/Computer_based_Recognition_of_Arabidopsis_thaliana_Ecotypes/README.md

 ## Description

 The RGB image analysis pipeline consists of several elements (see Figure 1):
-A – Collection of RGB image data in an indoor HTPP environment, B – Preparation and organization of the data using auto-pot and auto-cropping procedures, C – Assessment of complexity (variability) within generated datasets, D – Data re-definition sub-component composed of GUI-based image processing and three levels of transformation, E – Partitioning data into training, validation, and test sets, F – Data augmentation using random affine transformations, G – Auto-optimization sub-system that performs single-image and sequence-of-images classification, H – Storage of the best-performing deep learning models, I –Inferencing on test data as well as J – externally sourced data,  K – Visualization of critical regions using heat and saliency maps.
+A – Collection of RGB image data in an indoor HTPP environment, B – Preparation and organization of the data using auto-pot and auto-cropping procedures, C – Assessment of complexity (variability) within generated datasets, D – Data re-definition sub-component composed of GUI-based image processing and three levels of transformation, E – Partitioning data into training, validation, and test sets, F – Data augmentation using random affine transformations, G – Auto-optimization sub-system that performs single-image and sequence-of-images classification, H – Storage of the best-performing deep learning models, I –Inferencing on test data as well as J – externally sourced data,  K – Visualisation of critical regions using heat and saliency maps.

 ![image](images/rgb_pipeline_1a.png)